 As you can see, often a minimal colour palette is all you need.

-Now, if you’re not familiar with colour scheme and how to quickly and easily develop one for your site, use a tool to make the task easier.
+Now, if you’re not familiar with colour schemes and how to quickly and easily develop one for your site, use a tool to make the task easier.
 Paletton, Adobe Colour CC and COLOURlovers are just a few tools you can use for this purpose.

 3. Stand-out images